-- Outstanding Financial Operations Award for a Collegiate Chapter - o Outstanding Alumni Relations Award for a Collegiate Chapter
+- Outstanding Financial Operations Award for a Collegiate Chapter - Outstanding Alumni Relations Award for a Collegiate Chapter o The R. Nelson Mitchell Outstanding Collegiate Chapter Award

-- Nu tends to be one of the stronger chapters in the region and could easily be a Chapter of Excellence if they apply themselves and ensure their CMP items are submitted on time. - District Director does a very good job connecting with the chapter.
+- Nu tends to be one of the stronger chapters in the region and could easily be a Chapter of Excellence if they apply themselves and ensure their CMP items are submitted on time - District Director does a very good job connecting with the chapter.
 However, communication has been limited this semester.